Sherlock3711/Groupoid-C--algebras/index.md

-# Welcome to the world of Groupoid C*-algebras
+# Welcome to the webpage of Groupoid C*-algebras :)

 In the upcoming 2022 fall semester, we will be running a seminar on Groupoids and C*-algebras.